Important Travel Information

 The legal drinking age on PEI is 19.
 Minors may be present in licensed lounges between 11am and 8pm if accompanied by parents and a meal is ordered.

-The Canadian dollar is the currency used on Prince Edward Island.
+The Canadian dollar is the currency of Prince Edward Island.
 Many operators and retailers will accept American dollars, but not always at the official exchange rate.
-Businesses do not typically accept other foreign currencies.
+Typically, businesses do not accept other foreign currencies.
 It is recommended that you convert your national currency into Canadian dollars before travelling to PEI.

-When making a reservation, be sure to ask the operator about cancellation of deposits, accepted credit cards, and policies on refunds and late arrivals.
+When making a reservation, be sure to ask the operator about cancellation of deposits, accepted credit cards as well as policies on refunds and late arrivals.

 The Harmonized Sales Tax (HST) in PEI is 15%.

-Dogs are not permitted on beaches in the PEI National Park between April 1 and October 15 for reasons of conservation and public health and safety.
+Some accommodation operators offer pet-friendly accommodations.
+Search for “pets permitted” at www.tourismpei.com/pei-accommodations.
+Dogs are not permitted on beaches in the PEI National Park between April 1 and October 15 for conservation reasons as well as public health and safety.
 Dogs are permitted on walking trails and in other areas of the park, but must remain on a leash no more than three metres (10 feet) in length.
-Dogs are allowed on provincial park beaches if kept on leashes.
-Owners must pick up after their pets in any park.
+Dogs are allowed on provincial park beaches on leash.
+Owners must pick up after pets in any park.